NLESC-JCER/cpp2wasm/README.md

 pip install pybind11
 ```

-Pybind11 requires a bindings (PYBIND11_MODULE macro) to expose C++ constants/functions/enumerations/classes to Python.
+Pybind11 requires a bindings macro (PYBIND11_MODULE) to expose C++ constants/functions/enumerations/classes to Python.
 The bindings can be compiled to a shared library (eg. pybubble.so) which can be imported into Python.

 For example the bindings of `newtonraphson.hpp:NewtonRaphson` class would look like: